 Upcoming Sponsored Events

 Slow Farm is in Whitmore Lake.
 They started offering You Pick Strawberries in 2016.
 They offer certified organic strawberries.
 They had limited strawberries on June 8 and opened more regularly on June 12.
+They reopened with everbearing varieties on July 3, but are closed for the 4th of July weekend (July 4-9).
 For 2019 strawberries are $5/lb.
 They planted some everbearing strawberry plants this year and should have strawberries most of the summer.

 Slow Farm is located at 4700 Whitmore Lake Rd, Ann Arbor.
 From Ann Arbor, Slow Farm is best reached by going north on Whitmore Lake Rd from M-14/Barton Drive.

 During strawberry picking season Slow Farm is open 9a-5p Wednesday-Sunday.
 Be sure to verify picking conditions as they may need to close early/days to allow more berries to ripen.
 They will also close in case of lightning.

 They are currently offering u-pick asparagus.
 They will also be offering greens, beans, flowers, tomatoes, pumpkins, and squash.
 New to their farmstand are greens, sweet corn, melons, and popcorn.